Go into Your Dance: Production

 This is the only film that stars both Al Jolson and Ruby Keeler, who were married at the time.
 Barton MacLane was billed as Barton Mac Lane.
 It was shot at the Burbank Studios in Hollywood with sets designed by the art director John Hughes.
 Go into Your Dance was released in Britain as Casino de Paris.

-Years after the film's initial release, Jolson career was revitalized after the release of the 1946 Columbia Pictures film, The Jolson Story.
+Years after the film's initial release, Jolson's career was revitalized after the release of the 1946 Columbia Pictures film, The Jolson Story.
 Warner Bros. cashed in on the film's success by reissuing Go into Your Dance the following year.
 New opening titles were added which gave Jolson a solo over-the-title billing, as well as a written prologue to ensure audiences that the film took place in 1935.
 No other changes were added beyond the opening titles.

 Songs

 This film, a famous early musical, includes the numbers "About a Quarter to Nine" and "Latin From Manhattan" sung by Al Jolson.
 The former song was also recreated in color in the film The Jolson Story (1946).
 Dance director Bobby Connolly received an Academy Award nomination for his work on the "Latin from Manhattan".
 Other songs with music and lyrics by Harry Warren and Al Dubin include: